Dry and Sensitive Skin Care: How to Strengthen Your Skin’s Natural Barrier

 • Occlusive Protection: Locks in hydration and reduces transepidermal water loss (TEWL) by 63% in clinical trials.

-• Antioxidant Defense: Neutralizes free radicals from pollution and UV exposure, slowing visible aging.
+• Antioxidant Defence: Neutralises free radicals from pollution and UV exposure, slowing visible ageing.

 How to Use for Best Results: